 Question 1: "I am running iCloud on my pc.
 When I try to subscribe to an iCloud photo-sharing invitation I get that 'iCloud photo sharing is not available for this device' warning.
 How can I fix this?"

 Answer: Make sure that the Apple ID you use to sign in is the same one with your other devices.
 And if you have a Windows PC, update to Windows 7 or later and download iCloud for Windows to fix the iCloud photo sharing not working problem.

 Question 2: "I'm trying to view photos that were shared with me through an iCloud Photo Album, but when I click on the subscribe button in the email I get the 'iCloud Photo Sharing is Not Available for this Device' message.
 I've successfully installed and signed in to the iCloud Control Panel on my Windows 8 PC, so I'm not sure what the issue is.
 This is the first time I've tried to use iCloud as I'm not an Apple person (other than my iPod, which is why I have an Apple ID account)."

 Answers: 1.
-If you couldn't access to an iCloud Photo Album that others sent to you, it may be the cause that your iCloud account is not properly set up on your PC.
+If you couldn't access an iCloud Photo Album that others sent to you, it may be because your iCloud account is not properly set up on your PC.
 You can set up your iCloud account on your iOS device or Mac -> install iCloud for Windows -> open iCloud on Windows and sign in with the Apple ID that you use to create your iCloud account -> select the iCloud services and click Apply.
-Remember that Apple ID set up as the iClould account would only be done from a Mac or an iOS device.
+Remember that Apple ID set up as the iCloud account would only be done from a Mac or an iOS device.

 3. "iCloud Photo Sharing is not Available for This Device" problem on Mac